OliverMKing/AKS-Actions-Docs/README.md

 ## Using Actions

-For basic example of how our actions are used check out our azure-kubernetes-service [starter workflows](https://github.com/actions/starter-workflows/tree/main/deployments) ([basic](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service.yml), [helm](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service-helm.yml), [kompose](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service-kompose.yml), [kustomize](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service-kustomize.yml)).
+For basic examples of how our actions are used check out our azure-kubernetes-service [starter workflows](https://github.com/actions/starter-workflows/tree/main/deployments) ([basic](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service.yml), [helm](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service-helm.yml), [kompose](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service-kompose.yml), [kustomize](https://github.com/actions/starter-workflows/blob/main/deployments/azure-kubernetes-service-kustomize.yml)).
+Read through them first then check out our examples in this repo.

 For more options, visit the README's for each action.
+There are lots of configuration options for each action to fit your needs.

 ## Contributing